speechbrain/speechbrain/docs/index.rst

 ==========

 SpeechBrain is an open-source and all-in-one speech toolkit based on PyTorch.
-This documentation is intended to give SpeechBrain users all the API information necessary to develop their projects.
-For tutorials, please refer to the official `Github <https://github.com/speechbrain/speechbrain>`_ or the official `Website <https://speechbrain.github.io>`_.
+This documentation provides install steps, tutorials and API documentation necessary to help users develop their projects.

 License